x11

 The values for the parameters given above are the defaults.
 Changes to the file will take effect on the next login.
 Or changes can be incorporated into the current session with the command xrdb ~/.Xdefaults.

-Up to five X graphics windows may be used with spec simultaneously.
+Up to nine X graphics windows may be used with spec simultaneously.
 Parameters specified in the .Xdefaults file with the keyword spec will apply to all, unless overridden by the following.
 Parameters specified with the keyword spec_1, will apply to the window selected with the command plot_cntl("filter1"), parameters specified with the keyword spec_2 will apply to the window selected with the command plot_cntl("filter2"), etc. An additional x11filt process is created for each window.
+For example, to set the default geometry for the first six windows to be non-overlapping on a 2560x1440 pixel screen, use directives such as:

 The Background and Foreground parameters set the colors associated with color numbers zero and one, respectively.
 (See the colors help file.)